asankaSovis/password-manager-CSharpLibrary/README.md

 - Add way to get a new line on command line by pressing enter

 #### Version 1.0.2 Alpha *[11/07/2022]*
-Muragala Password manager is a password manager designed to make managing passwords easy and secure.
-My goal is to make it a secure and reliable password manager available in the public domain for everyone to use.
-Privacy and security are for everyone, this is the core value behind this project.
-It uses [Fernet encryption](https://cryptography.io/en/latest/fernet/) to encrypt passwords and store them on a database.
-It uses two-factor authentication with a password and randomly generated salt to encrypt the database.
-The application is built to be as simple as possible to make sure it's secure.
-On the other hand, this project is an experiment to see how to make a better security application.

 Based on [Password Manager (Python)](https://github.com/asankaSovis/password-manager-Python) [version 2.1.1 Alpha](https://github.com/asankaSovis/password-manager/blob/main/Releases/Python/password_manager_v2.1.1.zip)